Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Introduction

-Previous approaches to this result have considered an inverse $K$-theory construction similar to Mandell's.
-The immediate obstruction to confirming this conjecture arises from needing to check some technical properties of inverse $K$-theory.
-While some of the necessary properties have been verified independently by Elmendorf \cite{Elmendorf2021} and Johnson--Yau \cite{JohnsonYau/invKT}, there are some difficulties that are still unresolved, to the authors' knowledge.
+Previous approaches to this conjecture have considered an inverse $K$-theory construction similar to Mandell's.
+The immediate obstruction to confirming this conjecture arises from needing to check some technical properties of inverse $K$-theory, although some of the necessary properties of $K^{-1}$ have been verified by Johnson--Yau \cite{JohnsonYau/invKT} (see also \cite{Elmendorf2021} and \cite[Section 10.3]{yau:21}).
 Rather than considering multifunctorial properties of inverse $K$-theory, we first prove an $\infty$-categorical version of \cref{intro thomason result} (see \cref{lem:Mack ps Perm is infty Mack}), and produce a comparison with Bohmann--Osorno's $K$-theory.
-We do so by considering the $K$-theory of \textit{symmetric monoidal Mackey functors}.
-These Mackey functors, denoted $\Mack_{\ps}(\Sym_2)$, encompass both the enriched and $\infty$-categorical approach to equivariant symmetric monoidal structures.
-Symmetric monoidal Mackey functors were also considered by Hill--Hopkins in \cite{HillHopkins} and have the added advantage of being easier to construct than the strict $\PC$-Mackey functors of Bohmann--Osorno.
-As we later observe later, several previous constructions of equivariant algebraic $K$-theory that use Bohmann--Osorno's construction, such as \cite{CalleChanMejia:Linearization,malkiewich/merling:2016}, can be also be obtained via our construction (see \cref{ex:coefficient ring K theory}).